 The diagnostic methods for granting and maintaining disease-free status are laid down in Art 6 of Regulation (EU) 2020/689.
-All serum samples were tested for antibodies against ADV using a commercial blocking ELISA from Svanova (SVANOVIR® PRV gB-Ab).
+All serum samples were tested for antibodies against ADV using a commercial blocking ELISA from Svanova (SVANOVIR[®] PRV gB-Ab).
 The test detects antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus in accordance with the requirements in Section 5 of Annex III of Regulation (EU) 2020/689.
-Positive or inconclusive samples were further analysed with ID Screen® Aujeszky gE and/or ID Screen® Aujeszky gB Competition ELISA at the NVI.
+Positive or inconclusive samples were further analysed with ID Screen® Aujeszky gE Competition ELISA at the NVI.